• Home

 CHECK OUT OPOSSUM TOWN

-There are more than 1000 wildlife intakes annually in the Brazos Valley
+There are more than 1000 wildlife rescue cases annually in the Brazos Valley alone.

+There is an exceptional need for wildlife rehabbers across the state.
 They provide shelter, food, water, medicine, and husbandry to each of these animals for months at a time until they are ready to release.
+Rehab facilities also play a key role in Public Health by often serving as the first line of defense in cases of potential zoonotic disease.

 You must be approved by the state to rehabilitate or possess wildlife of any kind